-PJM will collect each solar park's real-time aggregate power output and meteorological data from the solar park.
+PJM will collect each solar parks real-time aggregate power output and meteorological data from the solar park.
 The data will then be sent to the solar power forecaster along with Solar Park curtailment/outage information.
 All data shared with the solar power forecast vendor is treated as confidential.
 The solar power forecaster will collect all of the data from PJM and other outside sources, such as global and regional weather forecasts, and after processing the data will provide PJM with the solar power forecast and all associated data for the individual or aggregate solar parks as designated by PJM.

-PJM does three different types of forecasts for each individual or aggregate solar park.
+PJM does two different types of forecasts for each individual or aggregate solar park.
 All the examples consider the current time to be T.

-- Short Term Forecast (T + 6): Update solar power forecast and irradiance forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate solar parks as designated by PJM. - 2.
-Medium Term Forecast ((T + 6) + 42): Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next forty two hours (42) for the individual or aggregate solar parks as designated by PJM. - 3.
-Long Term Forecast (((T + 6) + 42) + 120): Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next one hundred twenty hours (120) for the individual or aggregate solar parks as designated by PJM.
+- 1. Five Minute Forecast (T + 6 hours): Update solar power forecast and irradiance forecast with a frequency of every ten minutes and forecast interval of five minutes for the next six hours (6) for the individual or aggregate solar parks as designated by PJM. - 2.
+Hourly Forecast ((T + 168 hours: Update solar power forecast and irradiance forecast with a frequency and interval of every hour for the next one hundred sixty eight hours (168) for the individual or aggregate solar parks as designated by PJM.